azat-co/practicalnode/chapter1/chapter1.md

 $ node server.js
 ```

-Open [localhost:3000](http://localhost:3000) (<http://localhost:3000>) or [127.0.0.1:3000](http://127.0.0.1:3000) (<http://127.0.0.1:3000>) or any other address you see in the terminal as a result of the `console.log()` function and you should see Hello World in a browser.
+Open [localhost:3000](http://localhost:3000) (<http://localhost:3000>) or [127.0.0.1:3000](http://127.0.0.1:3000) (<http://127.0.0.1:3000>) or any other address you see in the terminal as a result of the `console.log()` function, and you should see Hello World in a browser.
 To shut down the server, press Control+C (on macOS X).

 **Note**  The name of the main file could be different from `server.js` (e.g., `index.js` or `app.js`).
 In case you need to launch the `app.js` file, just use `$ node app.js`.

 # Debugging Node.js Programs

-Modern-day software developers, especially those who use compiled languages such as Java, get accustomed to rich tool sets for debugging purposes.
+Modern-day software developers, especially those who use compiled languages such as Java, have gotten accustomed to rich tool sets for debugging purposes.
 Back in the day, before JavaScript and AJAX apps were starting to gain momentum (~2005–2007), the only way to debug was to put a bunch of `alert()` statements everywhere.

 Now, there are amazing environments such as Chrome Developer Tools and Firefox Firebug, and because Node.js has a lot of things in common with the browser JavaScript environment, we have plenty of options for debugging in Node.js, including the following: